 - Improper operation is extremely dangerous.
-Operators must read and understand all operating manuals supplied with the boat before operation. - On-board equipment must always conform to the governing federal, state, and local regulations. - Children in the bow of the boat should be accompanied by an adult at all times. - Never stand or allow passengers to stand while the boat is moving.
-You or others may be thrown from the boat. - Never operate the boat while under the influence of alcohol or other drugs. - Gasoline vapors can explode.
-Before starting engine, open engine box, check engine compartment for gasoline vapors, and operate blower for at least 4 minutes.
+Operators must read and understand all operating manuals supplied with the boat before operation. - Remain seated at all times while boat is in motion. - Never stand or allow passengers to stand while the boat is moving.
+You or others may be thrown from the boat. - Children in the bow of the boat should be accompanied by an adult at all times. - Never operate the boat while under the influence of alcohol or drugs. - On-board equipment must always conform to the governing federal, state, and local regulations. - Gasoline vapors can explode.
+Before starting engine, open engine box, check engine compartment for gasoline vapors, and operate blower for at least four minutes.
 Run blower below cruising speed. - Leaking fuel is a fire and explosion hazard.
 Inspect system regularly.
 Examine fuel tanks for leaks or corrosion at least annually. - Never override or modify the engine safety shut-off switch or engine neutral starting safety switch in any way. - Never remove or modify components of the fuel system in any way except for maintenance by qualified personnel.
 Tampering with fuel components may cause a hazardous condition. - Never allow any type of spark or open flame on board.
 It may result in fire or explosion. - It is the owner's responsibility to check tightness of the Rad-A-Cage Tower bolts BEFORE each use. - The Rad-A-Cage Tower is designed to pull a single (1) individual.
 DO NOT climb or sit on the Rad-A-Cage Tower.
 Rope may loop on inverted tricks.
 DO NOT sit behind the pulling point of the Rad-A-Cage Tower.

-DANGER
+↑ DANGER